 Our project team is comprised of representatives from the ZRA, customs clearing agents associations, training institutions and local and international businesses.
-Together, we have designed and will introduce a new framework for licensing customs clearing agents.
-The framework will include a training course delivered by qualified trainers, combining practical, hands-on training with e-learning.
+Together, we have designed and introduced a new framework for licensing customs clearing agents.
+The framework includes a training course delivered by qualified trainers, combining practical, hands-on training with e-learning.

-After completing the course, existing and prospective agents will sit an exam to demonstrate their competence in applying ZRA regulations and the Harmonized Tariff Schedule.
-The course and exam will be designed to maximise accessibility for all, particularly for women who are often not able to spend long periods of time away from home.
+After completing the course, existing and prospective agents sit an exam to demonstrate their competence in applying ZRA regulations and the Harmonized Tariff Schedule.
+The course and exam are designed to maximise accessibility for all, particularly for women who are often not able to spend long periods of time away from home.

 Our project will reduce the time and cost of trade in Zambia by reducing customs processing time, physical inspections and errors in classification, origin or valuation.

 - Zambia will be equipped with a fully trained and professional pool of customs clearing agents who are able to facilitate faster clearance and transit of goods across the country’s borders.

 - The government will experience higher levels of compliance and efficiency gains.